East London

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary There was a four-day delay in conducting a crucial CT head scan after an elderly patient's fall and suspected head injury.
+Concerns summary (AI summary) There was a four-day delay in conducting a crucial CT head scan after an elderly patient's fall and suspected head injury.
 Additionally, the patient was inappropriately prescribed an anticoagulant before the scan.

 Lee Brown